dereuromark/cakephp-queue-scheduler/docs/README.md

 ### Scheduling Queue Tasks

-You can directly add Queue Tasks using FQCN.
+You can directly add Queue Tasks using `Plugin.Name` syntax or FQCN.
 ```
+Queue.Example
+// or
 Queue\Queue\Task\ExampleTask
 ```